|

 The exercise did lead to an increase in non-REM sleep.
 This effect was statistically significant, but does not imply a deterioration.

-Lastly, the researchers discovered that during the first three hours of sleep on the exercise day the subjects' heart rate was significantly higher.
-The figure above shows this.
-The researchers are not sure whether this means that the body recuperates less well during sleep.
-But, they admit, we don’t have sufficient scientific knowledge to be able to say anything about this.
+The researchers don't think this means that the body recuperates less well during sleep.
+But, they admit, we don't have sufficient scientific knowledge to be able to say anything about this.

 Source: